qiao/PathFinding.js/README.md

     gulp test

+To run the benchmarks:

+    gulp bench

-Or if you are feeling lazy, the default gulp task does everything:
+Or if you are feeling lazy, the default gulp task does everything(except running the benchmarks):

     gulp